 Perhaps your group really does care for one another and reflects a wonderfully safe and supportive culture.
 Maybe.
 Maybe not.

-Most groups, no matter the reason for their existence or length of program, will benefit from some form of ‘conversation’ which aims to guide their behaviours, ultimately, to leverage their fullest potential.
-Even groups that have been together for a long time – such as a school class, or a work-team – will gain a lot from the process of sharing and making conscious those aspects of their collective norms that are acceptable, and those that are not.
+Most groups, no matter the reason for their existence or length of program, will benefit from some form of ‘conversation’ which aims to guide their behaviours, and ultimately, to leverage their fullest potential.
+Even groups that have been together for a long time – such as a school class, or a work team – will gain a lot from the process of sharing and making conscious those aspects of their collective norms that are acceptable, and those that are not.

 In my experience, much of the discussion reflects typically unwritten, unspoken laws of ’how we do things around here.’
 Naturally, for those groups that are just forming, or will only gather for a short time, there is no such thing and will necessarily start with a clean slate.